tranhelen/tranhelen/_posts/2019-07-15-trustinremoteteams.md

 ### Explicit Language and Documentation

 It can be easy to talk over people or miss people wanting to talk on a video screen because of connection issues.
-We've noticed being deliberate about our language helps with this:
+We've noticed being deliberate about our language and then following it up with documentation helps with this:

 - **Stand-up** - After each stand-up update, every team member asks for comments/questions, and then chooses the next person who will do their update
 - **Stand-up > Slack** - If someone is referencing an item or thing to read, we post it into Slack so they can reference it on their own time
 - **Cookie jar** - We have a document set up in Notion with screenshots of good events we have celebrated

+Documenting things after-the-fact or during can help build trust by reducing the perception that they'll "miss out" on something because they are remote.

 <hr class="--small">